sleebapaul/sleebapaul.github.io/_posts/2020-08-24-my-first-mentoring-experience.markdown

 ### Be empathetic and patient

-As a mentor, you'll be more exposed to the technology stack and best practices than your mentees.
+As a mentor, you are the one who is more exposed to the technology stack and best practices than your mentees.
 But people forget this fact at times.
 Your mentees don't have the expertise you've.
 If they do, they won't be needing you as a mentor.
 Always keep this in mind.

 Expect mistakes from the team.
 Things that look stupid for you may not be alarming for them.
 So, when they make mistakes, be empathetic.
 Help them correct it iteratively.
 But never allow the same mistake to happen twice.